 As a property manager, there are plenty of certifications and licenses out there for you to consider.

-But which certifications are worth pursuing?
+But which property management certificates are worth pursuing?

 The Importance of Licenses and Certifications